lcalisto/prize-papers-VR/README.md

 # The prize papers WebVR dataset explorer

-This tool is a WebVR data exploration tool for the Prize Papers dataset.
+This tool is a WebVR data exploration tool for the [__Prize Papers dataset__](http://prize-papers-atlas-online.brillonline.com).
 It was created in order to show the power of WebVR for display and analysis of geo data.
 This first version was created using plain javascript, nevertheless a more robust structure can/should be created using a framework such as _Angular; ReactJS; VUE etc._

 __Online version can be accessed here: https://vr.calisto.pt/prizepapers__